PhD Global Health

 By the end of their doctoral training, students gain first-hand knowledge and experience of conducting practical research in one or more of the following principal research areas: (1) Global Mental Health; (2) Health Systems Strengthening; (3) Human Resources for Health, and (4) Equitable Access to Inclusive Health.

 Through working closely with their supervisors, mentor panels, CGH partners, and fellow doctoral researchers, our PhD students emerge from the programme confident in their ability to lead global health research.
-While enrolled in the PhD Global Health, students will also gain valuable experience, and are expected to contribute to, the following CGH activities:
+Students also gain valuable experience and are expected to contribute to the following CGH activities:

 - Research grant writing and submission to funding bodies